We proactively identify mitigation measures through our established risk management processes.

 Partnering with Industry Experts

-Hunt Energy is not currently operating offshore but over the previous decade we have conducted exploration activities offshore in Australia and Benin.
+Hunt is not currently operating offshore but over the previous decade we have conducted exploration activities offshore in Australia and Benin.
 In both cases, we partnered with Oil Spill Response Limited (OSRL), an industry-funded cooperative that maintains global credibility for its proficiencies in oil spill preparedness and response service.
-By partnering with subject matter experts and complying to their standards of excellence, we ensure Hunt Energy’s offshore activities are managed and prepared to the industry best practices for spill preparedness and response.
+By partnering with subject matter experts and complying with their standards of excellence, we ensure Hunt’s offshore activities are managed and prepared to the industry best practices for spill preparedness and response.

 Spill Prevention